 The emphasis in this class is on developing student musical leadership, harmony singing, and communicating with an audience in performance.
 Students will choose popular songs and arrange them to sing without instrumental accompaniment.
 Belle Tones will perform in public several times per semester.
 Skills gained in Chorus are helpful for students in Belle Tones.

 The emphasis in Chorus is on singing expressively with others, in addition to learning vocal technique, music literacy, and choral harmony.
 Students will sing a variety of familiar and new songs in different styles for the Christmas and Spring Choral Concerts, and occasional smaller public performances.
-Chorus provides the foundational music skills for more advanced music study, and is the prerequisite class for Honors Ensemble.
-Chorus is also recommended for students who want to take Belle Tones and Contemporary Commercial Music courses.
+Chorus provides the foundational music skills for more advanced music study, and is a prerequisite class for Honors Ensemble.

 Students selected for Honors Ensemble will focus on developing advanced vocal skills and expressive musicianship through performing music in a range of difficulty levels, styles, cultural and historical contexts, and languages.
-Honors Ensemble sings frequently in public, including school events, evening concerts in the Richmond community, and on short choir tours.
+Honors Ensemble sings frequently in public, including school events, evening concerts in the Greater Richmond community, District I choral event participation, and on short choir tours.
 Prerequisite: One year of chorus.
 Audition required.
 (By department selection only)